-I like developing computational models to better understand human cognition, and exploring how we can apply these models to real-world problems.
+I am an applied cognitive scientist and data scientist.
+I like developing computational models to better understand the mind, and exploring how we can use these models to address real-world problems.

 E-mail: [email protected]